Fighter aircraft: 2000s–2020s: Fifth-generation

 Other countries have initiated fifth-generation fighter development projects.
 In December 2010, it was discovered that China is developing the 5th generation fighter Chengdu J-20.
 The J-20 took its maiden flight in January 2011.
-The Shenyang FC-31 took its maiden flight on 31 October 2012, and developed a carrier-based version based on Chinese aircraft carriers.
+The Shenyang J-35 took its maiden flight on 31 October 2012, and developed a carrier-based version based on Chinese aircraft carriers.
 United Aircraft Corporation with Russia's Mikoyan LMFS and Sukhoi Su-75 Checkmate plan, Sukhoi Su-57 became the first fifth-generation fighter jets in service with the Russian Aerospace Forces on 2020, and launch missiles in the Russo-Ukrainian War in 2022.
 Japan is exploring its technical feasibility to produce fifth-generation fighters.
 India is developing the Advanced Medium Combat Aircraft (AMCA), a medium weight stealth fighter jet designated to enter into serial production by late 2030s.
 India also had initiated a joint fifth generation heavy fighter with Russia called the FGFA.
 As of 2018 May, the project is suspected to have not yielded desired progress or results for India and has been put on hold or dropped altogether.
 Other countries considering fielding an indigenous or semi-indigenous advanced fifth generation aircraft include South Korea, Sweden, Turkey and Pakistan.

-2020s-present: Sixth-generation
+2020s–present: Sixth-generation

-As of November 2018, France, Germany, Japan, Russia, India, the United Kingdom and the United States have announced the development of a sixth-generation aircraft program.
+As of November 2018, France, Germany, China, Japan, Russia, Italy, the United Kingdom and the United States have announced the development of a sixth-generation aircraft program.

 France and Germany will develop a joint sixth-generation fighter to replace their current fleet of Dassault Rafales, Eurofighter Typhoons, and Panavia Tornados by 2035.
 The overall development will be led by a collaboration of Dassault and Airbus, while the engines will reportedly be jointly developed by Safran and MTU Aero Engines.
 Thales and MBDA are also seeking a stake in the project.
-Spain is reportedly planning to join the program in the later stages and is expected to sign a letter of intent in early 2019.
+Spain officially joined the Franco-German project to develop a Next-Generation Fighter (NGF) that will form part of a broader Future Combat Air Systems (FCAS) with the signing of a letter of intent (LOI) on February 14, 2019.

 Currently at the concept stage, the first sixth-generation jet fighter is expected to enter service in the United States Navy in 2025–30 period.
 The USAF seeks a new fighter for the 2030–50 period named the "Next Generation Tactical Aircraft" ("Next Gen TACAIR").
 The US Navy looks to replace its F/A-18E/F Super Hornets beginning in 2025 with the Next Generation Air Dominance air superiority fighter.

-The United Kingdom's proposed stealth fighter is being developed by a European consortium called Team Tempest, consisting of BAE Systems, Rolls-Royce, Leonardo S.p.A. and MBDA.
+The United Kingdom's proposed stealth fighter is being developed along with Japan and Italy in Team Tempest, consisting of BAE Systems, Rolls-Royce, Leonardo S.p.A. and MBDA.
 The aircraft is intended to enter service in 2035.

+Saudi Arabia is also looking to get involved in Team Tempest.